FourmiPanda/Kimi-Monitoring/README.md

 The GetDataService is provided in root.
 In order to use it, just add an attribute with the type GetDataService to your component's constructor.

+To configure this application for your Firebase database.
+You can modify the `Kimi-Monitoring\src\environments\environment.ts` file.

 To use the service call a method on the getDataService attribute.

 ### Example: